-^{212.} It should be noted that under the Ontario Employment Standards Act, R.S.O.
+lt should be noted that under the Ontario Employment Standards Act, R.S.O.
 1980, c.
 137, s.
 15, a trust for vacation pay is created, and in addition vacation pay becomes a lien on the employer's property.
 The Court in Windsor Packing referred primarily to the trust created by s.
 15. In Armstrong v.
 Canadian Admiral Corp.
 (1987), 42 D.L.R.
 (4th) 189 the Ontario Court of Appeal subordinated s.
 178 Bank Act security to a claim for vacation pay, referring primarily to the lien created by s.
 15 of the Employment Standards Act.
-It noted that the lien attached to after-acquired property could attach only subject to the lien.
+It noted that the lien attached to after-acquired property of the debtor immediately on its acquisition.
+The Bank's s.
+178 security in after-acquired property could attach only subject to the lien.